 As we move forward in a time of increasing uncertainty, it may be that we have even more reason to assist each other in recognising, managing, and reducing chronic stress for the benefit of us all.

-Joel Petch is a Senior Lecturer in Mental Health and Clinical Science at Canterbury Christ Church University.
+Joel Petch is a Senior Lecturer at Kent and Medway Medical School.
 Joel tweets @joelpetch

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.